 Discovering Apple Cider Vinegar (ACV)

 I really love the stuff!
-Its become part of my life, as I use it in cooking, use it as salad dressing, add it to the water, juices and is sometimes I use it as part of my beauty regime.
-The options are endless for this superstar all rounder!
+Its become part of my life, as I use it in baking, use it as a salad dressing, add it to the water, juices and is sometimes I use it as part of my beauty regime.
+The options are endless for this superstar all-rounder!

-ACV dates back to 400BC to the time of Hippocrates, the father of modern medicine, where it was mixed with honey, as an energising tonic and a healing elixir, I think it still is today!
+ACV dates back to 400BC to the time of Hippocrates, the father of modern medicine, where it was mixed with honey, as an energising tonic and a healing elixir. it is still regarded as one today too.

 What is ACV?

 Apple cider vinegar is made from whole apples and not pasteurized or filtered.
 It contains all these nutrients, enzymes and organic acids produced during the two fermentations needed to make the vinegar.
 I’ve found ACV a staple in my home remedy cupboard, it’s easy to find, easy to use and best of all natural!

 Have you heard about how it can help with weight loss?
 Well when taken before, as it helps you feel satisfied/full more quickly, meaning you’ll probably eat less.

 Natural sour/bitter flavours stimulate the liver and increase intestinal muscle contractions, meaning your food moves more quickly through your GI tract, thus increasing your metabolism.

 I add 1 TBS of this to a pint of water and sip on it all day and I find it helps to decrease bloating and does seem to help decrease my sugar cravings.
 I also occasionally add 1 TBS to my juices or salad dressings as love the tangy zing.